tallmtt/gecc/README.md

 - [x] Make sure mobile friendly

 ## Consider adding:
-- [ ] Link to easy reference - make simple one - table popup reference
+- Push reminder to exercise at a certain time
-- [ ] Add over/under for past 7 days
+- Add over/under for past 7 days

 ### Manifest notes
 name: The full name of your web app.